 The other countries take a much smaller share of the market.
 The United Kingdom is second big player takes only – 6% for Magento and 3% for Shopify.

-The growth of online shopping in Australia allowed it to gain the position among the top ecommerce countries – 3% for Magento and 4% for Shopify accordingly.
+Due to the growth of online shopping in Australia, this country gained the position among the top e-commerce countries – 3% for Magento and 4% for Shopify accordingly.